Pipelines

 flowchart LR id0[(taxi_fhvhv)]-->id2[models.trips_and_zones] id1[(taxi_zones)] --> id2[models.trips_and_zones] id2[models.trips_and_zones]-->id3[models.normalized_taxi_trips] id3[models.normalized_taxi_trips] --> id4[top_pickup_locations.sql]

-We can simply create an SQL file named top_pickup_locations.sql directly in the pipeline folder and copy this code in it:
+Create an SQL file named top_pickup_locations.sql in the pipeline folder with this code:

 SELECT